M. R. Ghanoonparvar: Background

-Mohammad Reza Ghanoonparvar grew up in Esfahan, Iran.
+Mohammad Reza Ghanoonparvar grew up in Isfahan, Iran.

 In 1966, he received a BA in English Language and Literature from the University of Isfahan.
 Later that year, he received a German Language Proficiency Certificate from the Goethe Institute in Germany and then studied English Literature and Sociology at the University of Heidelberg through 1967.
 Coming to the USA later that year, he studied Foreign Language Teaching at Saint Michael's College in Winooski, Vermont.
 He went on to English Literature and Linguistics at North Texas State University in Denton, Texas through 1970.
 In 1972, he earned an MA in English Literature from Eastern Michigan University in Ypsilanti, Michigan.
 In 1979, he earned a PhD in Comparative Literature (Persian and English) at the University of Texas at Austin.

 Career

-Ghanoonparvar spent the majority of his academic career at the University of Texas at Austin (1985-2015).
-He also taught at the University of Isfahan (1974-1975), the University of Virginia (1979-1985), and the University of Arizona.
+Ghanoonparvar spent the majority of his academic career at the University of Texas at Austin (1985–2015).
+He also taught at the University of Isfahan (1974–1975), the University of Virginia (1979–1985), and the University of Arizona.
 He served on the boards member professional organizations, including president of the American Association of Teachers of Persian and the Texas Association of Middle East Scholars.
 He also organized and served as program chair of the Fourth Biennial Conference of the Association for Iranian Studies.

 Ghanoonparvar is an authority on Persian literature and culture, having published in both English and Persian.

 In 2013, after forty years, he retired from active teaching.
 He continues to publish studies and translations.